If you are suffering from Crohn’s disease, you know that certain foods trigger your intestinal symptoms.

 Any fruit or vegetable with edible peel has to be consumed carefully.

-First you have to peel them, and only then you can eat them.
+First, you have to peel them, and only then you can eat them.

 However, it is worth noting that people with Crohn’s disease should stick to cooked and canned fruits.

-They cause much less problems.
+They cause much fewer problems.

 Whole grains are another healthy food that is just not good for people with Crohn’s disease.

 Whole grains can cause a serious flare-up in the stomach.

 Popcorn is one of the hardest grains to digest, and the same goes for corn on the cob.

 Now, this is something that is not good for anyone.

 Fried foods should generally be avoided.